Vulto/br/README.md

 br skips files with names '.' and '..', as these represent the current and parent directories.
 If a destination file already exists, br will skip renaming that particular file and proceed with the next one.
 Error messages will be displayed if any issues occur during the process.

-Dependencies
+## Dependencies
-br relies on standard C libraries and system calls.
-No external libraries are used.
+br Standard C libraries and a text editor

 ## Build
 ./c